JuliaGizmos/GtkObservables.jl/docs/src/drawing.md

 ```

 **Important note:** Only modify the canvas inside the `draw` function, and pass
 all observables that you want to consume as additional arguments (the example shows
 three, but you may pass as few or as many as you wish).
 Otherwise, you
 may find the rendering behaves unexpectedly.

 A lot of these commands come from Cairo.jl and/or Graphics.jl.

 Our application is done!
-(But don't forget to `showall(win)`.)
 Here's a
 picture of me in the middle of a very fancy drawing:

 ![drawing](assets/drawing.png)